Privacy statement for public procurement procedures

 5. What are your rights?

 You have the right to request from the controller access to and rectification or erasure of your personal data or restriction of processing.

-You also have the right to object to processing of personal data.
+You also have the right to object to processing of your personal data.

 The controller shall provide information on action taken on a request within one month of receipt of the request.
 That period may be extended by two further months where necessary, taking into account the complexity and number of the requests.

-To exercise the mentioned rights, you can contact the controller as follows: firstname.lastname@example.org.
+To exercise the mentioned rights, you can contact the controller by sending an email to: [email protected].

-If you feel your data protection rights have been breached, you can always lodge a complaint with the BEREC Office’s Data Protection Officer (email@example.com) or with the European Data Protection Supervisor: firstname.lastname@example.org.
+If you consider your data protection rights have been breached, you can always lodge a complaint with the BEREC Office’s Data Protection Officer ([email protected]) or with the European Data Protection Supervisor: [email protected]